 The information gathered during this annual canvass will be used to put together the annual electoral register.
 This lists the names and addresses of everyone eligible to vote.
 It is used for electoral purposes, detecting crime, calling people for jury service and checking credit applications.
 It is a legal requirement and if you fail to give the necessary information you can face a fine.

 Every household must respond to the Household Enquiry Form as soon as possible by checking the names of the people printed on the form who are currently registered to vote at the address.
 All the guidance is on the Household Enquiry Form so look out for it in your post.
-A reminder will be sent to everyone who has not responded on 6 September.
+A reminder will be sent during September to everyone who has not yet responded.

 - Tuesday 13 August = Initial HEF letters to be dispatched to households in Bromley